gutmann-oye/bike_sales_analysis/README.md

 ### Data Source
-The dataset used for this analysis was downloaded from Kaggle via this [link](https://www.kaggle.com/datasets/sadiqshah/bike-sales-in-europe)
+The dataset used for this analysis was downloaded via this [link](https://www.kaggle.com/datasets/sadiqshah/bike-sales-in-europe)

 ### Power BI Dashboard Design
 The Dashboard is highly interactive, beautiful and easy to use.
 It also features useful filters to